(An oldie but goodie)

 of the paragraphs that still remained.

-Both teens instantly dropped their brownies back on the plate and began inspecting their
+Both teens instantly dropped their brownies back on the plate and began inspecting their fingers with horror.

 "DAD!
 Why did you do that?
 You've tortured us by making us